jcraigk/phishin/README.md

  * Map needs to take params and fill in the form and submit it
  * Prerender caching?
 How does it work for logged in users?
 Just skip prerender for those?
  * share/play from timestamp
- * Disable email account creation - allow oauth login through api?x
+ * Disable email account creation - allow oauth login through api?
+ * Make larger waveform images (or multiple ones)

 [![Build Status](https://app.travis-ci.com/jcraigk/phishin.svg?branch=main)](https://travis-ci.org/jcraigk/phishin)